 - Perform legal, legislative, and economic research

-The following activities fall outside the scope of eligible public policy internships: providing direct services to people; political canvassing; fundraising; participating in independent or unsupervised internships; participating in internships through fee-based programs; working at W&M on a research project; or working at an internship site owned or managed by an intern’s family member.
+The following activities fall outside the scope of eligible public policy internships: providing direct services to people; political canvassing; fundraising; participating in independent or unsupervised internships; participating in internships through fee-based programs; working at W&M; or working at an internship site owned or managed by an intern’s family member.

 Students who are interested in working in a non-public policy internship are encouraged to seek funding through other internship programs under W&M’s Funding for Unpaid Summer Experiences (FUSE).